TheNexusAvenger/Nexus-VR-Core/docs/usage/setup.md

 # Setup
 !!! note
-    If Nexus VR Character Model V.2.0.0 or newer is being used, the no setup is required since it loads Nexus VR Core and sets up pointing natively.
+    If Nexus VR Character Model V.2.0.0 or newer is being used, then no setup is required since it loads Nexus VR Core and sets up pointing natively.
 This page is intended for developers not using Nexus VR Character Model.